What kind of writing do I edit?

 all kinds of content for business or charity

-newsletters, leaflets or brochures
+newsletters, leaflets and brochures

 web content